 Processing Steps and Word Tree Example

-The tree-like structure is built by (1) searching for a term – e.g., science, (2) grouping identical phrases containing the term into nodes – e.g., political science, and (3) creating additional sub-nodes once the sentences start to differ – e.g., political science at …, political science professor …, etc. This grouping together of equal phrases into a connected tree structure sheds light on word usage within the selected source(s) in a given time interval.
+The Word Tree generator builds the tree-like structure by (1) searching for a term – e.g., science, (2) grouping identical phrases containing the term into nodes – e.g., political science, and (3) creating additional sub-nodes once the sentences start to differ – e.g., political science at …, political science professor …, etc. This grouping together of equal phrases into a connected word tree structure sheds light on word usage within the selected source(s) in a given time interval.

 Explore and Visualize